ShafeenTejani/whatsyourklout/README.md

 ## Running the application

+1. `npm install` will download all of the dependencies.
 1. `npm run build` will use webpack to build all of the front-end assets.
 1. `npm start` will then start the application which should be running at [localhost:8000](http://localhost:8000)